alissonkhr/the-music-box/README.md

 PUT(update) /music/ allows users to store edited music post with the new info<br />
 DELETE(destroy) /music/ allows users to delete a music post<br />

+General flow of project completion was creating the server and establishing the connection, then creating the model, applying all the routes with an established connection, seeding the online database collection into project and then styling it all for deployment.

 ## Wireframes
 > Wireframes with basic page layouts<br />
 > ![P2ShowPage](https://user-images.githubusercontent.com/104875707/185763245-a5cafc9f-50ea-4e60-abe8-b5af48bebada.jpg)